mohitpai/journey-optimizer.en/help/using/building-journeys/limitations.md

 * The built-in **Reaction** event allows you to react to out-of-the-box actions (see this [page](../building-journeys/reaction-events.md)).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.
 * You cannot place two actions in parallel, you must add them one after the other.

-## Message action limitations

-* When you add a multichannel message, two messages will be sent.

 ## Journey versions limitations {#journey-versions-limitations}

 * A journey starting with an event activity in v1 cannot start with something else than an event in further versions.
 You cannot start a journey with a **Segment Qualification** event.